dnaber-de/container-templates/README.md

 Provided services:

 * httpd
-* php-fpm 7.4 with composer and SSH access to github and bitbucket
+* php-fpm 7.4 with composer, phive and SSH access to github and bitbucket
 * mariadb 10.4
 * memcached